 The tracks that we came into Cedar Rapids on Sunday.

-We came to the end of the Smith-Dow Yard.
+We had reached the end of the yard.

 Trees are along our route down to the Yocum Connection.